sanzeeb3/geolocate-user/readme.txt

 = Can I translate Geolocate User?

 Yes.
 The plugin is translation ready.
 You can use any tranlstion plugin.
 Or customize the plugins language with the provided pot file.
-The recommended way is to help Entries For WPForms by contributing the translation on [WordPress.org](https://translate.wordpress.org/projects/wp-plugins/geolocate-user).
+The recommended way is to help Geolocate User by contributing the translation on [WordPress.org](https://translate.wordpress.org/projects/wp-plugins/geolocate-user).

 == Screenshots ==